 Katie Wong focuses her practice on commercial and intellectual property litigation, representing clients in all state and federal courts.
 She works with individuals and companies facing white-collar criminal charges and government investigations.
-She also counsels media and broadcasting companies on regulatory, corporate, and IP issues.

 Katie represents businesses of all sizes, as well as individuals, in litigation in state and federal court.
 She counsels clients through a wide variety of complex commercial matters, and has experience with both civil and criminal procedure.